Zhaopudark/zhaopudark.github.io/source/_posts/data_dividing.md

 Therefore, in this article, we will do the following steps:

-1. Give out a feasible standard to indicate a rounding method/target to deal with the decimal problem.
+1. Give out a feasible standard to indicate a rounding method/target to **deal with the decimal problem**.
 2. According to the defined standard, give out objectives and requirements from the perspective of [mathematics apportionment](https://en.wikipedia.org/wiki/Mathematics_of_apportionment).
-3. Give out a set of solutions to circumvent the fairness problem.
+3. Give out the solution set to **circumvent the fairness problem**.
     That is, if we give out all of the solutions, we need not choose one over the other mathematically by some measuring function.
 When practice, some external priority rules can be used to finally choose a solution.
 But that would be beyond the scope of this article.
-4. Design algorithms to get the set of solutions.
+4. Design the corresponding algorithms.

 ### Partition Standard